astropenguin/arxiv-post/README.md

 ## Usage

-After installation, command line interface, `arxiv-post`, is available, with which you can translate and post arXiv articles to various apps.
+After installation, command line interface `arxiv-post` is available, with which you can translate and post arXiv articles to various apps.
 Note that only `slack` app is currently available.
 You need to [create a custom Slack app to get an URL of incoming webhook](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack).